azat-co/practicalnode/chapter7/chapter7.md

   })
 ```

-**Note** `ObjectId`, `Number`, `String`, and `Buffer` are valid data types to use as references meaning they will work as foreign keys in the relational DB terminology.
+**Note** `ObjectId`, `Number`, `String`, and `Buffer` are valid data types to use as references, meaning they will work as *foreign keys* in the relational DB terminology.

-In the previous query, we used a regular expression (RegExp) `/azat/i` which mean find me all name matching string azat case-insensitively.
+In the previous query, we used a regular expression (RegExp) `/azat/i`, which means "Find me all the names matching the string `azat` case-insensitively".
 This feature is not exclusive to Mongoose.
-In fact, the native driver and its other wrappers, along with the `mongo` console all support RegExps.
+In fact, the native driver and its other wrappers, along with the `mongo` console, all support RegExps.
 The syntax is the same as in normal JavaScript/Node.js RegExp patterns.
 Therefore, in a way, we perform a join query on our `Post` and `User` models.

 Okay.
 It’s possible to return only a portion of populated results.
-For example, we can limit the number of posts to the first 10 only:
+For example, we can limit the number of posts to the first ten (10) only:

 ```js
   .populate({